-How to use SEO to build your eCommerce reputation
+How to use SEO to build your eCommerce reputation — a quick guide

 If you’re an eCommerce business, then digital marketing is paramount to your business’s success.
 You need the right products and the right platform, of course, but without great marketing, your products won’t get seen and you won’t make any sales.